-Read the first chapter of this Work in Progress.
+Read the beginning of this Work in Progress.

 County Kilkenny, 1888

 I could feel his strong hands on my arms.
 They were rough against my skin and as they moved down towards my waist, I knew what was about to happen.
-He would take my magic, whether I chose to give it to him or not.
+He would have my magic, whether I agreed to this or not.
 It had been a long time since a man, any man, had dared lay hands on me.
 And as he looked into my eyes, I knew there was nothing I could do to stop him…

 He wasn’t there, but he was close.
 She jumped out of bed and pulled her shawl around her.
 This wasn’t the first dream she’d had about Donal, but it was by far the most unsettling.
 She forced herself to calm down as she walked into the main room of the cottage.

 Seeing the embers were still warm, she added more peat to the fire and put the kettle on.
 Glad she’d filled it with water the night before, she decided to look through her grandmother’s books while she waited.
 A cup of tea would help calm her nerves but finding the right potion would be even better.
 The books were lined up neatly on the shelves by the fireplace.

 As she opened the shutters to let in the light, Riordan jumped onto the sill.
 He meowed once, then landed on the chair by the fire.
 Carefully washing a paw, he watched her set the books on a small table next to the chair.
 He kept washing as she flipped through the pages in the first book.
 Finally, he stopped and looked at her for a moment, then stepped down and touched the book under the one she had opened.

 “Fine,” Fiona said, blowing a loose curl of auburn hair out of her eyes.
 “If you know where it is, why don’t you just tell me what I need to do about this?”